 Public Transport Financing Program Total approved loans for the Program reached P6.7 billion with P5.1 billion released amount.
-SPEED-PUV or Special Package for Environment-friendly and Efficiently- Driven Public Utility Vehicles SPEED PUV has approved loans amounting to P6.3 billion to 138 transport entities.
+Special Package for Environment-friendly and Efficiently-Driven Public Utility Vehicles (SPEED PUV) SPEED PUV has approved loans amounting to P6.3 billion to 138 transport entities.
 This is equivalent to 2,864 units operating in 215 routes.
-Total releases reached P4.9 billion.
+Total loan releases to transport entities reached P4.9 billion.
 Ferry Boat Inclusive Financing Program With P272 million in approved loans to finance 31 vessels, the Ferry Boat Program is expected to contribute to safer naval travel in the country.
-LANDBANK TerRain And Naval Special Program On Reliable means of Transport (TRANSPORT) Financing Program A total of P1.8 million was extended to two transport cooperatives to augment their working capital.
+LANDBANK TerRain and Naval Special Program On Reliable means of Transport (TRANSPORT) Financing Program A total of P1.8 million was extended to two transport cooperatives to augment their working capital.
 Lending Program for Motor Vehicle Inspection Centers (MVIC) Four SMEs have approved loans amounting to P134 million for the construction of facilities and acquisition of equipment for the establishment of MVICs.
 Renewable and Efficient Alternative (REAL) Energy Financing Program Approved loans on RE total P40.2 billion in technologies such as solar, wind, geothermal, biomass, biogas and hydro.
 The financed projects have the capacity to produce 1,991.77 megawatts of electricity.
 Renewable Energy Lending Program (RE) Approved loans on RE total 40.1 billion in technologies such as solar, wind, geothermal, biomass, biogas and hydro.
 The financed projects have the capacity to produce 1,991.27 megawatts of electricity.
 Go Green Inclusive Financing for SMEs and LGUs Program (GO GREEN) The Bank has approved P49 million worth of projects under the program that are capable of generating the equivalent of 495 kilowatts of electricity for clients' own use in their businesses.
-BRinging Inclusive Growth in every Household Through National Electrification Support Services Lending Program (BRIGHTNESS) The total approved loan amounts to P11.55 Billion and loan releases are at P7.91 billion which further resulted in more households' electricity connections.
-Emerging FILIPINA Lending Program LANDBANK had extended P40.3 million to six borrowers under the Emerging FILIPINA Lending Program, with 107 individuals expected to benefit from the livelihood project that will be created as a result of the credit financing.
-Receivables Financing Program for PhilHealth arrearages under the Bank's Health PLUS Lending Program The Bank has approved a total of P46,799.63 million loans to 159 borrowers with releases of P27,328.33 million and outstanding balance of P20,384.13 million.
+BRinging Inclusive Growth in every Household Through National Electrification Support Services Lending Program (BRIGHTNESS) The total approved loan amounts to P11.55 billion and loan releases are at P7.91 billion which further resulted in more households' electricity connections.
+Emerging Female-Initiated Livelihood and Investment Projects via Inclusive Financing to Accelerate Entrepreneurial Growth (FILIPINA) Lending Program LANDBANK had extended P40.3 million to six borrowers under the Emerging FILIPINA Lending Program, with 107 individuals expected to benefit from the livelihood project that will be created as a result of the credit financing.
+Receivables Financing Program for PhilHealth arrearages under the Bank's Health PLUS Lending Program The Bank has approved a total of P46.79 billion loans to 159 borrowers with releases of P27.32 billion and outstanding balance of P20.38 billion.